-IFRS 16 Leases, the new leases standard, is effective for periods beginning on or after January 1, 2019, with earlier adoption permitted if IFRS 15 has been also applied.
-The Company has not yet completed the process of assessing the impact IFRS 16 will have on its consolidated financial statements, or whether to early adopt these new requirements.
+IFRS 16 Leases, the new leases standard, is effective for periods beginning on January 1, 2019.
+The Company has not yet completed the process of assessing the impact IFRS 16 will have on its consolidated financial statements.

 IFRS 23 - Uncertainty Over Income Tax Treatments: clarifies how to apply the recognition and measurement requirements in IAS 12 when there is uncertainty over income tax treatments.
 It is effective for annual periods beginning on or after January 1, 2019 with early adoption permitted.
 The Company does not expect that the adoption of this standard will have a material effect on the Company's consolidated financial statements.